HudsonGri/foodplanner/README.md

 - Ability to edit a recipe to include alternatives to account for allergies and dietary restrictions
     - ex.
 Oil instead of butter
 - Keep history of previously suggested ingredients and shopping lists
+- Ability to edit and download shopping lists

 **Backend:**
 - Hudson